uconn-origins/wedgeford/README.md

 There is the option to load in the density distribution of dust and gas from FARGO data ['models/import_fargo.py'](./models/import_fargo.py)

-Further details for how the physical model is generated can be found in [`models/models.py` ](./models/models.py)
+Further details for how the physical model is generated is in [`models/models.py` ](./models/models.py)

 ### Radiative Transfer
 Radiative transfer of thermal and high energy photons (UV + X-ray) is done with RADMC-3D.
 How the model interfaces with the RADMC-3D outputs can be found in ['models/outputs.py'](./models/outputs.py).